So, your Shark Tank pitch has been accepted, your episode has been filmed, and you got a call from the producer to

 According to Nielsen ratings, about 5 million people watch Shark Tank.
 One of the biggest nightmares that you can possibly encounter during your Shark Tank episode airing is generating a ton of new website visits that your web servers aren't prepared to handle.

 Here's what we did to ensure that a huge influx of website traffic wouldn't take down Thompson Tee's website:

 - Worked with Thompson Tee's hosting provider to migrate to a new server — equipped to handle well over 50,000 users at a time — a couple weeks prior to airing

-- Tested that everything (page speed, logging in, adding to cart, capturing payment, etc.) works properly once we migrated to the new servers
+- Tested that everything (page speed, logging in, adding to cart, capturing payment, etc.) works properly once we migrated to the new scalable servers

 - Updated Thompson Tee's 503 splash page, in case the website went down as a result of too much traffic.
 Some of the examples that we liked:

 Some hosting companies have special experience with traffic surges – like the ones Shark Tank produces.
 These providers have specific media packages available that you can scale up to only when needed.

 Implementing these safeguards paid off.
 Thompson Tee’s site saw a drastic increase in traffic during their Shark Tank debut weekend – and we were more than prepared to handle the upsurge.